Follow us

 What was your prior industrial experience before you joined OAS?

-Before I joined the MTC Apprenticeships team at OAS, I was a teacher and lecturer at a Further Education (FE) college in Basildon in Essex.
+Before I joined the MTC Training team at OAS, I was a teacher and lecturer at a Further Education (FE) college in Basildon in Essex.
 I taught engineering to apprentices and FE students there for about four years.

 Before that, I was in industry as a production engineer and process engineer, working in aerospace manufacturing for 25 years.